Home Equity Loan vs. Refinance: What’s the Better Choice?

 Can I borrow from my home equity without refinancing?

-Yes, a home equity loan or a home equity line of credit (HELOC) lets you pull cash from the equity you’ve built without impacting your existing mortgage.
-Home equity financing options are considered second mortgages and are completely separate from your original home loan.[1]
+Yes.
+A home equity loan or HELOC lets you pull cash from the equity you've built without touching your existing mortgage.
+Both are considered second mortgages and are completely separate from your original home loan.
+[7]

 What is the cheapest way to get equity out of your house?